adamdjbrett/alfieaward.com/README.md

 ## blog
 - deactivate save for later

+## Menu
+- Past Receipent
+    - make the menu work and take someone to #sid-jamieson
+- Trophy
+    - make trophy work in the menu

+# CHANGELOG
 ## Footer
 bottom of the page
 in the purple with the ALFIE logo that is in white